notsodiv1918/prism/README.md

 This project is scoped around two pieces of depth rather than breadth:

-- **Systems:** concurrent multi-provider streaming over SSE with per-model partial-failure isolation, a unified provider interface, and a server-side cost guard.
+- **Systems:** concurrent multi-provider streaming over SSE with per-model partial-failure isolation, a unified provider interface, a server-side cost guard, and a provider-agnostic design (any OpenAI-compatible endpoint).
 - **ML/evaluation:** a scoring harness that separates a deterministic baseline from an LLM judge, and — critically — was **calibrated against human ratings**, surfacing where the judge is and isn't reliable.